ronitrex/ARMLEG/readme.md

 ![](./readme/uncondbranch.png)

-## Pipelining with Forwarding and Hazard Detection Unit(./src/ARMLEG.v)
+## Pipelining with Forwarding and Hazard Detection Unit
 Pipelining is an implementation technique in which multiple instructions are overlapped in execution.
 LEGv8 instructions classically take five steps: